-That persistent feeling of being tired but wired, the unexplained weight gain around your middle, or the frustrating brain fog that clouds your focus—it’s easy to write these off as the price of a demanding career.
-But what if they’re not just random signs of a busy life?
-These could be your body’s way of signaling a deeper imbalance.
-These are all common symptoms of high cortisol, a condition where your body’s primary stress hormone remains elevated for too long.
-This guide will help you understand what’s really happening inside your body, how to identify the physical and mental red flags, and what actionable steps you can take to get your system back in balance.
+Feeling tired but wired?
+Gaining weight around your middle that just won't budge?
+It's easy to blame a demanding career for the brain fog and exhaustion.
+But what if these aren't just signs of a busy life?
+They could be your body signaling a deeper imbalance.
+These are all common symptoms of high cortisol, a condition where your body’s main stress hormone stays elevated for too long.
+This guide will help you understand what’s happening inside your body, spot the red flags, and take real steps to find your balance again.

 You’ve probably heard cortisol called the "stress hormone," and while that’s part of its job, it’s a bit of a limited title.
 Think of cortisol as your body's internal manager, a steroid hormone produced by your adrenal glands that has a hand in nearly every essential process.
 It helps you wake up in the morning, regulates your blood sugar, keeps inflammation in check, and manages your blood pressure.
 When it’s working correctly, cortisol follows a natural daily rhythm, peaking in the morning to give you energy and gradually tapering off by evening to help you wind down.